 Content adapted from MIND.

 There are lots of things that you can do to stay physically and emotionally healthy throughout your pregnancy and postnatally.
-Exercise, eating well and stopping smoking and alcohol can all help.
-Take a look at the emotional well being page here for more ideas.
+Exercise, eating well, stopping smoking and stopping alcohol can all help.
+Take a look at the looking after yourself page here for more ideas.

 If you experience any of the following symptoms (known as "Red Flag symptoms"):